James Stone (Clach Liath)

 So what is a continent?
 With the Seven Summits there has been a healthy debate as to whether Carstensz Pyramid or Mount Kosciuszko should be included.
 It all depends up your definition of “continent” I suppose.

 If you view the landmass of Australia as your continent, what would replace Mount Giluwe?
-I looked at this question in this blog.
+I looked at this question in this blog and followed it up here.
 And the answer?
 Well you will have to read the blog.

 What is a continent?